Menu

 Harvey Keitel

-Harvey Keitel is known as an American actor and producer.
-He is most famous for starring in many universally critically acclaimed films including Mean Streets, Taxi Driver, Reservoir Dogs, Pulp Fiction, The Grand Budapest Hotel, and Isle of Dogs.
+Harvey Keitel is an American actor and producer best known for his work in critically acclaimed films such as Mean Streets, Taxi Driver, Reservoir Dogs, Pulp Fiction, The Grand Budapest Hotel, and Isle of Dogs.

 Related Biography: Theryn Meyer